Did you know that you can track and send events to your website using Facebook Pixel Events?

 Summary

-This method is especially useful when you want to track the data from your Facebook Ad results.
+This method is helpful when tracking the data from your Meta Ad results.

-Additionally, once you collect the data into your account, you can analyze the Facebook Ads campaign data to modify your website performance even further!
+Additionally, once you collect the data into your account, you can analyze the Meta Ads campaign data to modify your website performance further!

 Were you able to create new events for your website?
 Which method did you use to create the events?
 Let us know in the comments below!